adarshchavakula/PersonalizationProject/README.md

 We are interested in learning how neighborhood- and model-based collaborative filters (CF) perform on aggregated data.
 These CF approaches help us understand how an improved recommendation engine can drive increased user engagement within a music platform.
 We intend to utilize timestamps for the final project along with other metadata to improve the quality of our recommendations.

 ### PartI Models Used : Neighborhood Collaboritive Filtering & SVD
 We implemented an neighborhood based collaorative filtering techniqu for our user-based CF and implemented the SVD algorithm as our model-based CF. With both these models we predicted values indicating whether a user would listen to a particualr artist.
+For more information look to the PartIDetailed file.

 ### Conclusion of Part I
 The neighborhood-based collaborative filter results in a better RMSE at higher values of k, but does not bring MAE to a competitive level when compared to the baseline model.
 On the other hand, the SVD model-based collaborative filter outperforms the baseline at almost every comparison.
 Our initial results of this analysis suggests that SVD model would be more effective at predicting user preferences.
 We believe this model would be helpful for a draft recommender system.